mpasternak7/hello-world/README.md

 # hello-world
-a repository to learn/test stuff
+a repository to learn / test stuff.